 - Illinois DCEO Grant Opportunities: Lists available Illinois Department of Commerce and Economic Opportunity grants, as well as several federal grant opportunities.

 - Illinois State Board of Education Grants Page: The State Board of Education offers numerous direct grant opportunities through state and federal funds received by the agency.
-In addition, there are opportunities for school districts to apply directly to federal agencies or private/corporate foundations for funding.

 - Illinois Board of Higher Education Grant Administration: The Board administers state and federal grant programs and receives funds for other initiatives.